Privacy Policy

 Legal Basis - Because of public Interest issues, e.g. to protect the safety and welfare of Safeguarding we will rely on a statutory basis rather than consent to share information for this use.

-Data Processor – Dr L Leach
+Data Processor – Dr J Curtis

 Risk Stratification – Preventative Care